kylep/kytrade/README.md

   worse until I pay them...
 - Web UI / chart generation not started
 - Simulation speed is much improved, simulating ~20yrs takes ~50s.
 Could still be faster.
-  - Database actions are all bulked out and lazy-loaded, they're not the bottleneck now
+  - Database actions are all bulked out and appropriate lazy/eager-loaded, not the bottleneck now
   - Maybe this can be multi-threaded, multiple portfolio sims can definitely be ran at once
   - Longterm a worker model might be appropriate for high-complexity
   - Rewriting in a faster language is more work than it's worth right now